ansible-collections/community.vmware/docs/community.vmware.vcenter_domain_user_group_info_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>If a group is existing, the returned contains only users or groups that directly belong to the specified group.</div>
+                        <div>If a group existing, returned contains only users or groups that directly belong to the specified group.</div>
                 </td>
             </tr>
             <tr>